MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/generate-embed-token.md

 # Considerations when generating an embed token

-[Generate token](https://docs.microsoft.com/rest/api/power-bi/embedtoken) is a REST API that lets you generate a token for embedding a Power BI item in an app or a website.
-The token is used to authenticate your request against the Power BI service.
+[Generate token](https://docs.microsoft.com/rest/api/power-bi/embedtoken) is a REST API that lets you generate a token for embedding a Power BI item in a web app or a portal.
+The token is used to authenticate the end user's request against the Power BI service.
 After successful authentication, access to the relevant data is granted.

 >[!NOTE]
 >Generate token is only applicable when you're [*embedding for your customers*](embed-sample-for-customers.md) (also known as the *app owns data* scenario).